BrianLi009/BrianLi009/README.md

 My name is Brian Li and I am a Computer Science PhD student at the Georgia Institute of Technology.

-My research is in the intersection of intelligent systems and logics.
+My primary research interests include Neuro-symbolic AI, Machine Learning for Logic and Mathematics (SAT/SMT Solvers), and Quantum Foundations.

 > :octocat: [My Personal Website and Math Blog](https://404briannotfound.tech/)